top of page

 2

 OUR PEER MODEL: We surround asynchronously developing students with peers who are facing similar challenges.
-This helps them develop a stronger sense of belonging, and they can more easily make and keep friends.
+This helps them understand their struggles are not unique, and they can more easily make and keep friends.

 tennis-instructor-with-boy-in-tennis-les